 In a large mixing bowl or plastic container, combine

 Let the mixture sit at least 3 hours, refrigerated, before serving, to meld flavors.
 Serves 10.
-Great for summer parties and tailgates — it doesn’t spoil easily, Also doubles as a salsa.
+It’s great for summer parties and tailgates because it doesn’t spoil easily.
+It also doubles as a salsa.